Blockade of Nagorno-Karabakh: First blockade (1989–2023) and isolation from Armenia (1989–1992)

+Threats to public utility infrastructure and entry

-Because the Lachin corridor remains the only transportation route in and out of Artsakh, it is often described as an essential "lifeline" to Artsakh residents.
-The Lachin corridor is also used to supply the region with all of its electricity, Internet, telephone infrastructure, natural gas.
+Because the Lachin corridor remains the only transportation route in and out of Artsakh, it is considered a humanitarian corridor and essential "lifeline" to Artsakh residents.
+The Lachin corridor is also used to supply the region with all of its electricity, Internet, telephone infrastructure, and natural gas.
 In 2017, a second and faster highway was built between Artsakh and Armenia (the Vardenis–Martakert highway), but this alternative route has been closed since Azerbaijan took control of the Dadivank-Sotk section (in Kalbajar) during the Second Nagorno-Karabakh War (2020).
 There has not been regular air transit into and out of Artsakh since the Stepanakert Airport was closed in 1990 during the First Nagorno-Karabakh War.
 The Artsakh government has attempted to re-open the commercial airport multiple times since it was reconstructed in 2011 but has been blocked by Azerbaijan, who warns that airplanes flying over Nagorno-Karabakh will be destroyed.

+In the first month after the end of the 2020 Nagorno-Karabakh War, residents complained about unstable cellular communications and problems with the Internet.
+The problem was somewhat rectified with the replacement of damaged sections of fiber-optic cable in the Lachin corridor through the mediation of Russian peacekeeping forces.
+However, beginning in August 2021, the problem arose again, with the problem being more acute during the daytime and for communities located close to the Line of Contact.
+Artsakh officials and experts stated that Azerbaijan had also installed mobile jamming devices which interfere with communications.

 The gas connection to Artsakh has been severed three times by Azerbaijan in 2022, with the longest shutoff period lasting 3 weeks.
-Many Artsakh and Armenian officials have claimed that Azerbaijan can disrupt the gas supply to Artsakh on demand by means of a control valve that Azerbaijan installed in March 2020 during repair works.
+Officials from the Parliamentary Council of Europe, Armenia, and Artsakh have said that Azerbaijan can disrupt the gas supply to Artsakh on demand by means of a control valve that Azerbaijan installed in March 2020 during repair works.
+A PACE report said that the observation that gas does not go beyond the village of Pekh indicates that a control valve was installed.